Redundancy

 - Click Deprovision.

 Once deprovisioning is complete, the Redundancy Server section no longer displays the secondary server on the System Status page.
 You no longer have access to view notifications sent from the secondary server.
-(The same occurs if choose to stop renewing redundancy in your Revolution license.)
+(The same occurs if choose to stop renewing redundancy in your OneAlert license.)

 Tip: You may want to make a backup of the primary server or take a snapshot of the primary server VM before upgrading.